konsumer/dkart/README.md

 Now, run "Make" steps, below.

-#### Other OS's
+#### Other OS

-I'm sure you can install them on other OS's, but I didn't have time to test.
+I'm sure you can install them on MacOS, Windows, etc, but I didn't have time to test.
 If you figure it out, send a PR!

 #### Make